 4. Technical Remediation is Crucial: Also high on the list for SOC 2 remediation are all the technical and security initiatives that need to take place.
 From re-provisioning network devices to securely locking down servers – and much more – technical remediation is a must, and it can be time-consuming.

 Common examples of technical remediation include the following: (1).
 Provisioning and hardening server settings, both on the o/s and the underlying applications.
 (2).
 Configuring rulesets and configuration files for network devices, such as firewalls, routers, and switches.
 (3).
 Implementing stronger access controls for user access.

-Luckily, NDNB offers comprehensive forms and checklists for all major vendors when it comes to essential provisioning and hardening guidelines – material that’s complimentary to our valued SOC 2 clients throughout North America.
+Luckily, NDB offers comprehensive forms and checklists for all major vendors when it comes to essential provisioning and hardening guidelines – material that’s complimentary to our valued SOC 2 clients throughout North America.
 Becoming SOC 2 compliant within a reasonable timeframe – and within budget – is our goal for you, so let’s talk.

 5. Assessing Subservice Organizations is a Must: Do you as a business/service organization outsource other services to businesses downstream – if so – then these “downstream” providers of services to you are what’s known as subservice organizations – at least in terms of your compliance requirements.
 Many times, auditors will want to assess the internal controls of these very subservice organizations, and many of them may have gone through a compliance audit already – perhaps even a SOC 2 audit, or an SSAE 18 SOC 1 assessment – but if not, auditors will need to take steps in assessing such entities.
-You need to be aware of subservice organization reporting requirements, so talk to the experts at NDNB.
+You need to be aware of subservice organization reporting requirements, so talk to the experts at NDB.

 SOC 2 Type 1 Things You Need to Know